mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/using_methodgen.md

   Although similar in purpose, .Net and C++ enums differ considerably both in common usage and in formatting style conventions.
 Here we list a few gotchas of which to be aware when defining shared enums.
 Read the following list carefully.
 </div>

-1. .Net enums are best defined as deriving from CLS-compliant types: byte, short, int and long.
+- .Net enums are best defined as deriving from CLS-compliant types: byte, short, int and long.
 When sharing a C++ enum that translates to sbyte, ushort, uint, ulong, it might be tempting to use one of these non-CLS-compliant types, and apply the provided option.
 This is however a bad idea!
 The option is only there for support of already-existing enums.
 Every method with non-CLS-compliant parameters will be non-CLS-compliant.
 On the other hand, only a solvable issue with the first bit of high-valued enum fields needs to be addressed when translating an `unsigned int` enum to an `int` one in C#. .Net users of the library will find a library that is simpler to read as well.
-2. In an enum shared with .Net, do not define sentinel values or values catiously reserved for future use.
+- In an enum shared with .Net, do not define sentinel values or fields cautiously reserved for future use.
 They are evil.
 See the [enum guidelines](https://msdn.microsoft.com/en-us/library/ms229058%28v=vs.110%29.aspx).
-3. Because each enum field name will be the same as in .Net, it is best practice not to use constant prefixes like `k` in `kMyEnum`, and not to use ALL_CAPS.
+- Because each enum field name will be the same as in .Net, it is best practice not to use constant prefixes like `k` in `kMyEnum`, and not to use ALL_CAPS.
 Simply use PascalCase for enum field names.
-4. Consider using `class enums` in C++ to avoid name clashes.
+- Consider using `class enums` in C++ to avoid name clashes.
 This is not an issue in .Net, because methodgen removes the `class` keyword automatically.
-5. Use .Net-type descriptions also in C++ to comment the enum and each of its field.
+- Use .Net-type descriptions also in C++ to comment the enum and each of its field.
 A `///<summary>` is usually sufficient.

 ---
 Example: in a parsed file, place: